-Now you know the most common yoga poses for beginners, here are a few additional tips for starting an enjoyable and effective yoga practice.
+Now that you know the most common yoga poses for beginners, here are a few additional tips for starting an enjoyable and effective yoga practice.

 As a beginner, it’s essential not to push yourself too far, as doing so can easily cause injury.
 Thankfully, a range of yoga props will help support your body in your practice.
 Here are three essential yoga accessories I recommend:

 A block is handy for many poses, such as the Triangle pose, Bridge pose, and Standing Forward bend.
-It can assist you when you’re experiencing a lack of flexibility, give you more stability in balancing poses and make asanas more restorative.
+It can assist you when you’re experiencing a lack of flexibility, give you more stability in balancing poses, and make asanas more restorative.